How Data Augmentation affects Optimization for Linear Regression: Time-varying Monro-Robbins for linear models under augmentation

 \subsection{Convergence rates and scheduling for data augmentation}

-A more precise analysis of the the proof of Theorem \ref{thm:mr-main} allows us to obtain rates of convergence for the projections $W_t Q_{\parallel}$ of the weights onto $V_{\parallel}$ to the limiting optimum $W_\infty^*$.
-In particular, when the quantities in Theorem \ref{thm:mr-main} have power law decay, we obtain the following result.
+Refining the proof of Theorem \ref{thm:mr-main} gives rates of convergence for the projections $W_t Q_{\parallel}$ of the weights onto $V_{\parallel}$ to the limiting optimum $W_\infty^*$.
+When the quantities in Theorem \ref{thm:mr-main} have power law decay, we obtain the following result.